Hopercsd/DataVis_altair/README.md

 The work is done notebooks.
 The plots of altair library are not shown in github.
 They have to run.
 I have some images of the final multi-views.
+Project 2 has interactios and they cant be presented from the screenshots.
+If the viewer is interested he/she has to run the notebooks.